Ballet Division

 2023 - 2024 Season

 Dancers will learn all about music, movement, coordination, spatial relations, and the basics of ballet that will hopefully lead to many fun-filled years of dancing and self-expression.
 Classroom focus will be on appropriate etiquette, respect for others, and self-confidence.
 When teaching your children, the instructors will follow the basic principles of Creative Movement: understanding space, time, body, and movement concepts.
 Different class themes and concepts will be explored each month while still offering consistency and familiar learning formats for the dancers.
 Class time will also be spent learning ballet pantomime and using it to act out the stories such as Cinderella, The Nutcracker, or Sleeping Beauty.
 Dancers will utilize various props and pretend to be different kinds of animals, fairytale characters, and objects in nature.
 Dancers will also travel through obstacle courses designed to improve fine and gross motor skills.
-All Creative Movement classes will participate in the 2024 spring production, Oh, the Places You’ll Dance!
+All Creative Movement classes will participate in the 2025 spring production, Under the Sea.

 Creative Movement

 This class is recommended for dancers who are in kindergarten and are ready for a more structured class than Creative Movement.
 Dancers will perform various stretches, utilizing props such as balls, resista-bands, towels, and books to increase flexibility and an understanding of how their muscles coordinate to help them dance.
 They will spend time at the ballet barre and in the center of the room learning the positions of the arms and feet, as well as learning basic ballet steps.
 Dancers will also be taught to travel from one corner of the room to the next by way of basic turns, jumps, and leaps.
 Dancers will act out various stories like in Creative Movement classes and will learn more pantomime while still engaging in movement-based play to build body connectivity and creativity.
 Dancers will also learn to count music and dance on the correct musical counts.
 By the end of the season, they will know the names of several ballet steps and positions and will maintain proper ballet etiquette in class.
-This level will perform in the 2024 spring production, Oh, the Places You’ll Dance!
+This level will perform in the 2025 spring production, Under the Sea.

 Pre-Ballet